AntonioIDeTIC/IFTH/README.md

 # IFTH
  <p align="justify">
 This is the official repository of "Integrated Framework for Fire Detection and Identification Using Thermal Imaging" (recently submitted).
-In this repository, you can find all the annotations discussed in the article, in addition to the images that have been proposed by the team.
+You can find the framework implementation discussed in this repository in the article.
 </p>

 <p align="justify">
 It should be noted that the FLIR and $M{^3}FD$ images are open access and can be downloaded from the links provided in the paper.
-The annotations made respect the original name of these images.
+The annotations respected the original name of these images.
 </p>

 ## 💻 Materials
 <p align="justify">
 All the code necessary to replicate our work is available in this repository.
 The datasets are available via Mendeley data at <a href="https://data.mendeley.com/drafts/x6gty88k4f" target="_blank">FLAME-T</a>.
-For the Nvidia Jetson Nano, we used the docker image available at <a href="https://docs.ultralytics.com/es/guides/nvidia-jetson/#quick-start-with-docker" target="_blank">Ultralytics</a>.
+Take into account that we used the docker image available at <a href="https://docs.ultralytics.com/es/guides/nvidia-jetson/#quick-start-with-docker" target="_blank">Ultralytics</a> for the Nvidia Jetson Nano study carried out.
 </p>

 ## 🔧 Dependencies and Installation
 * Python == 3.10.8